unixorn/awesome-zsh-plugins/README.md

 * [crypto-prices](https://github.com/vincentdnl/zsh-crypto-prices) - Add a [powerlevel9k](https://github.com/bhilburn/powerlevel9k) segment with the current bitcoin price.
 * [crystal](https://github.com/veelenga/crystal-zsh) - A plugin for [Crystal](https://github.com/crystal-lang/crystal).
 * [czhttpd](https://github.com/jsks/czhttpd) - A simple http server written in 99.9% pure ZSH.
+* [declare-zsh](https://github.com/z-shell/declare-zsh) - A parser for zinit commands in `.zshrc`.
+It allows to perform the following actions on `.zshrc` from the command-line - enable and disable plugins add or remove snippets.
 * [deepx](https://github.com/GetAmbush/deepx-zsh-plugin) - Collection of useful and fun commands to improve workflow and quality of life.
 * [deer](https://github.com/Vifon/deer) - A file navigator for ZSH heavily inspired by [ranger](https://ranger.github.io/).
 * [depot-tools](https://github.com/kuoe0/zsh-depot-tools) - Simple oh-my-zsh plugin for installing the chromium depot_tools.
 Installing this plugin will put all of the chromium depot_tools in your path automatically.